Our complete guide to wildlife photography runs through researching subjects, choosing equipment, and selecting the best camera settings.

 For those who love natural surroundings, photographing wildlife can be very therapeutic and rewarding.
 It can also drive you mad if approached in a hurry.
 Patience and preparation are among the essentials for this kind of enterprise.
 Animals, especially wild ones, are unpredictable!

-Follow this guide and capture outstanding wildlife photographs.
+Follow this guide for tips on how to capture outstanding wildlife photographs.

 Wildlife photography starts with research

 The key to becoming a better wildlife photographer is to first know your subject.
-Learn about their habitat, diet, and behaviour, when they’re on the move etc. Is the animal dangerous, timid, or aggressive, are they found in packs or alone?
-Not only will this ensure you are fully prepared when out in the field, but you also will become better at anticipating their movements, keeping safe and, ultimately, taking great photographs.
+Learn about their habitat, diet, behaviour, and when they’re on the move.
+Is the animal dangerous, timid or aggressive?
+Are they found in packs or alone?
+Not only will this ensure you’re fully prepared when out in the field, but you’ll be better at anticipating their movements, keeping safe and taking great photographs.

-It’s a good idea to seek out other wildlife photographers to learn from the best.
-Photographers like Mattias Klum, Will Burrard Lucas, Frans Lanting and Amy Gulick, to name just a few, will fill you with inspiration.
+It’s a good idea to seek out other wildlife photographers and check out their guides to learn from the best.
+Photographers like Mattias Klum, Will Burrard Lucas, Frans Lanting and Amy Gulick, to name just a few, can provide great inspiration.

 There are many wonderful images among the Wildlife Photographer of the Year past and present winners, too.
-We have a vast library of articles on wildlife and nature photography in the Wildlife Photography section of this website, and if you know what type(s) of animal you want to photograph, then you should be able to find a specific guide to photographing them: be they birds, nocturnal animals, or Rhinos in Africa.
+We have a vast library of articles on wildlife and nature photography in the wildlife photography section of this website, and if you know what type(s) of animal you want to photograph, you should be able to find a specific guide to photographing them: be they birds, nocturnal animals, or Rhinos in Africa.

 What kit do I need for wildlife photography?

-Those new to this may assume that fancy and expensive long lenses are needed to shoot wildlife.
+If you’re reading this guide because you are new to wildlife photography, you may assume you need fancy and expensive long lenses.
 This really is not the case.
 All you need to get going is a camera and lens.

-We’ve spoken to many wildlife photographers who started out with kit they already had.
+We’ve spoken to many wildlife photographers who started out with their existing kit.
 For example, Sam Hobson made his name using a wide-angle lens (not your typical go-to lens for wildlife).
-His wide-angle award winning Bristol city fox images are incredible and well worth checking out.
+His wide-angle, award-winning Bristol city fox images are incredible and well worth checking out.

 An extender’s job is to increase the focal length of a lens.
 For example, a 2x extender on a 200mm lens will convert the lens to 400mm.
 An x1.4 extender on a 200mm lens will increase the lens to 280mm.
 It’s worth noting that the extender will decrease your widest aperture setting.
 For example, if your lens can open up to f/2.8 with an x1.4 extender aperture setting will become f/4.
 With a x2 extender, you will lose 2 aperture stops so your widest setting will become f/5.6.